 Companies are attracted by Ireland’s favourable tax environment, international reputation in regulatory compliance and track record in clinical and academic research.
 There is a strong collaborative cluster of companies in Dublin which facilitates best practice-sharing as well as cooperation between industry and both universities and research centres.

 Recent investments in Dublin have been made by international companies including Pfizer, Takeda, BMS, Alexion, Mallinckrodt and SK Biotech (source: Dublin Regional Enterprise Plan to 2020).

 - Bristol-Myers Squibb

 - Novo Nordisk

 Professional services such as law, accounting, R&D, marketing and management consulting are well represented in Dublin.
 The sector accounts for 8.5% of total employment in Ireland and positive trends in its growth are expected to continue.
 In particular, demand for research and development, advertising, real estate, legal, finance and marketing services is forecast to show significant growth.
 Dublin is considered a centre of excellence for business services and there is a substantial and growing global business services sector in the city.
-Many leading global players
+Many leading global players have s

 High-quality tech and multilingual talent is readily available in Dublin.
 Add to this a rich tech startup ecosystem, 9 out of the top 10 global tech companies, a supportive business ecosystem including technology and research centres and an excellent quality of life and it’s easy to see how Dublin provides the perfect base to thrive.
 Why Ireland for Tech: 8 of the top ten Global software Companies 9 of the top ten US Technology Companies Top 3 Global Enterprise Software Companies 4 of the top 5 IT Services Companies